digitalmnt/naked-wine/README.md

 To overcome this I grabbed the first 20ish values from the file and included them via a local JSON file.

-It was also interesting to not use a style library.
+It was also interesting to not use a css library.
 We use tailwind at my current position and rely on it for most styling.
-It was nice to dust the ol media query skills up 😊
+It was nice to dust the old media query skills up 😊

 Other than that everything else was pretty straightforward.
 Looking forward to any feedback.
 Thanks for looking!
 ## Project setup